garimabugalia/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-this is my first GitHub project.
+this is my first GitHub repository.